Little Syria, Manhattan: Early years

 The earliest Syrians migrants to arrive in the United States were nearly all men, who came as Presbyterian seminarians between the 1830s and 1880s.
 Many were converts as a result of the American Protestant mission in Syria and only remained in the U.S. for a few years to complete their studies before returning home.
 The first wave of permanent Syrian immigrants arrived in Manhattan through the Castle Garden landing docks and registration depot by the start of the 1880s.
 These were mostly rural Christian merchants from the Mount Lebanon area in Ottoman Syria.
 The majority of these Christians belonged to the Melkite, Maronite, and Eastern Orthodox denominations, with a few Protestants, who had fled Greater Syria due to religious persecution and poverty following the French intervention after the 1860 Syrian Civil War.
 During this conflict between the Arab Christian and Druze populations, many militias ended up killing several thousands civilians across the Mount Lebanon area and Damascus.
 In addition, disruptions to the local silk trade caused by the influx of international competition following the opening of the Suez Canal in 1869 lead many merchants to leave for port cities across Africa, Latin America, and North America, with Manhattan being one.
-It is estimated that only 5-10% of the area's Arab residents were Muslims, mostly coming from the area around present day Palestine.
+It is estimated that only 5-10% of the area's Arab residents were Muslims, mostly coming from the area around present day Israel.
 This included a minority of Druze, which although a distinct ethnoreligious community in the Levant, are often counted as Muslim.